 TCI Capital is another great factoring company that focuses on B2B organizations such as telecom, manufacturing, utility, and staffing.

-Look for a factoring company that knows your industry.
-That way you can help ensure the best experience.
+Look for a factoring company that knows your industry to ensure the best experience.

 A lot of business owners see the short-term benefits of invoice factoring (i.e. upfront cash).
-But they overlook the fees that this will cost.
+But they overlook the fees that go with it.

 Some invoice factoring companies lure you in with low factoring fees, but then hit you with additional fees like: